martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 (0xSETTING-TBD) setting.

-The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0, indicating that the neither peer supports HTTP-layer authentication.
-A client sets the `SETTINGS_HTTP_CERT_AUTH` setting to a value of 1 to indicate support for HTTP-layer certificate authentication as defined in this document.
-A server sets the `SETTINGS_HTTP_CERT_AUTH` setting to a value of 1 to indicate the ability to provide additional certificates as defined in this document.
-Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1 of [RFC7540]) of type `PROTOCOL_ERROR`.
+The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0, indicating that the peer does not support HTTP-layer certificate authentication.

-Note that a client or server MAY initiate such requests without being willing to receive them; implementations which have announced support MUST properly handle receipt of frames defined in this document regardless of their peer's announced setting.
+If a peer does support HTTP-layer certificate authentication, it uses the setting to communicate its acceptable hash and signature algorithm.

+The setting value is a bitmap, with each set bit reflecting an acceptable signing algorithm for provided certificates.
+Each bit MUST NOT be set if a proof signed in this way would be unacceptable to the sender.

+Bit 1 (0x00 00 00 01):
+: Always set.
+Indicates the ability to interpret requests for certificates.

+Bit 2 (0x00 00 00 02):
+: ECDSA P-256 with SHA-256

+Bit 3 (0x00 00 00 04):
+: ECDSA P-384 with SHA-384

+Bit 4 (0x00 00 00 08):
+: Ed25519

+Bit 5 (0x00 00 00 10):
+: Ed448

+Bit 6 (0x00 00 00 20):
+: RSA-PSS with SHA-256 and MGF1 (minimum of 2048 bits)

+Bits 7-32:
+: Reserved for future use

+If no compatible signature algorithms have been proffered in SETTINGS by a peer, the frames defined in this specification MUST NOT be sent to them, with the exception of empty `USE_CERTIFICATE` frames.

 ## Client probing for additional certificates {#discovery-client}